cade-vs/vstring/README.md

     re.comp( "^[a-z]+[0-9]*" ); // reuse/recompile new regexp in the same obj
     re.study(); // takes extra time to speed multiple matchings with m()

+# W-CLASSES

+All WVString, WArray, WTrie classes behave the same way as V-ones.
+The only difference is that they hold wider-data (wchar_t) and keys.

+Conversions between the two are implicit:

+    VString str;
+    WString wide;

+    str  = "проста проба едно";
+    wide = str;
+    wide = L"две прости проби";
+    str  = wide;

+VString always hold byte string, it has no knowledge if the string is UTF8 or not.
+It does not have functions to manage characers in UTF8-encoded string.
+To do so it is needed that VString be converted to WString, which always works on Unicode Level 1 characters.

+Conversion from VString to WString is safe, i.e. if VString holds incorrectly encoded UTF8, all incorrect chars will be replaced by 0xFFFD (unknown char) symbol and the rest will be converted properly.

+Conversion from WString to VString is always correct.

+If it is needed to check the result of the conversion from VString to WString, there is explicit function "set_failsafe()" which returns the count of the incorrect chars in the string:

+    VString str;
+    WString wide;

+    str  = "ще се видим на славейков";
+    int err = wide.set_failsafe( str );
+    if( err )
+      {
+      // there were errors, reset string or whatever...
+      // wide.undef();
+      }

 # FEEDBACK